Guide to Proper Flatbed Load Securement

 Tarps and Straps

-Straps are hooked to the ICC bar that runs along the trailer’s edge and thrown over the load to secure the cargo/cargo and tarp before being locked in a winch with a winch bar.
-This is so the cargo does not shift around.
-Most commonly used are the 4-inch straps which can support up to about 5,500 lbs.
+Straps are hooked to the ICC bar that runs along the trailer’s edge and thrown over the load to secure the cargo and tarp before being locked in a winch with a winch bar so the cargo does not shift around.
+Most commonly used are the 4-inch straps, which can support up to about 5,500 lbs.

-Tarps are used for securing loads on trailers as covers affixed with straps or other securement methods.
-They protect the cargo from outside elements and assist with helping merchandise not blow away.
-To be in compliance with various state and federal laws, be sure to review tarping requirements.
+Tarps are covers affixed with straps or other securement methods used to secure loads on trailers.
+They protect the cargo from outside elements and help prevent merchandise from blowing away.
+To comply with various state and federal laws, be sure to review tarping requirements.

 Chains and Binders

-Heavy loads that are typically coils of aluminum and steel, as well as farm equipment, will be secured with chains and binders.
-Each chain can be linked to the load or into ICC Bar.
+Heavy loads, typically coils of aluminum and steel and farm equipment, will be secured with chains and binders.
+Each chain can be linked to the load or to the ICC Bar.
 The chain is then stretched taut, and a binder is applied to tighten it.

-Depending on the dimensions and weight of the cargo, there will be a certain chain to accommodate securing loads on trailers.
+Depending on the dimensions and weight of the cargo, a certain chain will accommodate securing loads on trailers.
 Chains and binders can be used together or separately to prevent cargo shifting during transport.

 Load Bars